Professor Shonku: Comics

 Some Professor Shonku stories have been made into comics and published by Ananda Publishers.

 Radio

 In the Sunday Suspense Series of 98.3 Radio Mirchi several Professor Shonku stories were performed by RJs, like Mir, Deep, Agni and Somak.
 They became very popular.

 Animated

 In 2017, an English-language animated film titled The Shonku Diaries: A Unicorn Adventure was released, based on Ek Shringa Abhijan.

 Telefilm

-A telefilm Proffesor Shonku O Golok Rahasya is released on DD Bangla.
+A telefilm Professor Shonku O Golok Rahasya is released on DD Bangla.

 Film

 The film was announced officially in November 2017.
 It is titled Professor Shonku O El Dorado.
 Pre-production of the film started in 2018 and it was released on 20 December 2019.
 The film is based on the story Nakurbabu O El Dorado.
 Actor Dhritiman Chatterjee, who acted in a number of films by Satyajit Ray, portrayed the title role in the film, produced by Shree Venkatesh Films.
 In the film Nakurbabu is portrayed by Subhasish Mukherjee.
 The film is directed by the son of Satyajit Ray, Sandip Ray.